Mental Health Facilities Albuquerque, NM

 New Mexico Solutions

-New Mexico Solutions is a mental health clinic in Albuquerque, New Mexico, located at 707 Broadway Boulevard Ne, Suite 500, 87102.
-New Mexico Solutions offers telemedicine/telehealth and outpatient treatment.
-New Mexico Solutions provides couples/family therapy, trauma therapy and psychotropic medication to young adults, children / adolescents and seniors 65 or older.
-New Mexico Solutions also supports LGBT, children/adolescents with serious emotional disturbance and transitional age young adults.
-Some other services provided by New Mexico Solutions include therapeutic foster care, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.
+New Mexico Solutions is a mental health facility in Albuquerque, NM, located at 707 Broadway Boulevard Ne, Suite 500, in the 87102 zip code.
+New Mexico Solutions provides telemedicine/telehealth and outpatient treatment.
+New Mexico Solutions provides couples/family therapy, group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
+New Mexico Solutions also supports transitional age young adults, LGBT and people with PTSD.
+Some other services available at New Mexico Solutions include assertive community treatment, suicide prevention services and psychosocial rehabilitation services.

 Learn More